o3de/o3de.org/content/docs/user-guide/settings/settings-registry-how-to-dump-settings-registry.md

 AZ::IO::ByteContainerStream stringStream(&stringBuffer);
 if (!AZ::SettingsRegistryMergeUtils::DumpSettingsRegistryToStream(*registry, "", stringStream, dumperSettings))
 {
-    AZ_Warning("SEditorSettings", false, R"(Unable to dump the Editor Preferences settings to from the settings registry)");
+    AZ_Warning("SEditorSettings", false, R"(Unable to dump the Editor Preferences settings to from the Settings Registry)");
     return;
 }